-Gloves Apron/ Gown Face mask/Respirator Eye face protection Low Risk Pathway1 Single use Single use Apron (Gown if splashing spraying anticipated) Type IIR2 Single use or re- useable Medium Risk pathway Single use Gown - Single use FFP3 mask2 or Powered respirator hood Single use or re- useable High Risk Pathway Single use Gown - Single use FFP3 mask or Powered respirator hood Single use or re- useable
+Gloves Apron/ Gown Face mask/Respirator Eye face protection Low Risk Pathway1 Single use Single use (Risk assess - use gown if splashing spraying anticipated otherwise apron is sufficient) Type IIR2 Single use or re- useable Medium Risk pathway Single use Gown - Single use FFP3 mask2 or Powered respirator hood Single use or re- useable High Risk Pathway Single use Gown - Single use FFP3 mask or Powered respirator hood Single use or re- useable

-^{1}Provided individual has no other known or suspected infectious agent transmitted via the droplet or airborne route.
+\1Provided individual has no other known or suspected infectious agent transmitted via the droplet or airborne route.

-2 FFP3 masks must be fluid resistant.
+\2 FFP3 masks must be fluid resistant.
 Valved respirators may be shrouded or unshrouded.
 Respirators with unshrouded valves are not considered to be fluid-resistant and therefore should be worn with a full face shield if blood or body fluid splashing is anticipated.
+There is a theoretical risk of exhaled breath from the wearer of a valved respirator transmitting COVID-19 where asymptomatic carriage is present however, following introduction of staff testing and uptake of vaccination, this risk is likely to be low.
+Valved respirators should not be used when sterility directly over a surgical field/surgical site is required and instead a non-valved respirator should be worn.